 7. Set resource requests and limits

-If we have limited resources, then the deployment to a production cluster may fail, which can happen with Kubernetes so it is the best practice to set the resource request and limits in Kubernetes without them the cluster will get utilizing the resources, the resource requests state the least amount of resources a container can use and the resource limits can identify the greatest amount of resources a container can use, in which it is difficult to define the memory in megabytes or in mebibytes.
+If we have limited resources, the deployment to a production cluster may fail, which can happen with Kubernetes, so it is the best practice to set the resource request and limits in Kubernetes.
+Without them, the cluster will get utilizing the resources, the resource requests state the least amount of resources a container can use, and the resource limits can identify the greatest amount of resources a container can use, in which it is difficult to define the memory in megabytes or mebibytes.

 8. Use a smaller container image

-This is also a best practice to use smaller container image because that may take less storage space, so that will help to construct image faster also, if we have a smaller docker image, then there is no any chance of security issue using the smaller container images are helpful, we can also use images which are 10 times smaller than the base image.
+This is also a best practice to use a smaller container image because that may take less storage space, which will help to construct the image faster. also if we have a smaller docker image, there is no chance of security issues.
+Using the smaller container images is helpful, we can also use images 10 times smaller than the base image.